-On receipt of the written appeal, the Clerk to the Governing Body will establish an Appeal Committee that should consist of three governors, none of whom are employees in the school or have been previously involved in the relevant pay determination process, and convene a meeting of the Appeal Committee at the earliest opportunity and no later than 20 school working days of the date on which the written appeal was received.
+On receipt of the written appeal, the Clerk to the Trustees' will establish an Appeal Committee that should consist of three trustees, none of whom are employees in the College or have been previously involved in the relevant pay determination process, and convene a meeting of the Appeal Committee at the earliest opportunity and no later than 20 College working days of the date on which the written appeal was received.
 Both "the recommendation provider" and "the decision maker" will be required to attend the meeting.